Also at Deasil Works · txn2 · Plexara

 -pvrt --delete /data/source/ /data/dest/

-An example Docker run to sync server to local:
+An example Docker run, server to local:

 docker run --rm -e RSYNC_PASSWORD=password \